codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 ## Reviewing pull request issues

-In the Problems tab, Codacy displays the same Quality issues you find in the [**Status tab**](#status-tab) and lets you navigate to the exact line of code where the issue was found.
+In the **Problems tab**, Codacy displays the same Quality issues you find in the **Status tab** and lets you navigate to the exact line of code where the issue was found.

 !!! note
     Code coverage, duplicates, and complexity aren't currently shown in the Problems tab.